-We are currently witnessing a global pandemic, and it seems we are heading for a global collapse.
+We are currently witnessing a global economic crisis, and it seems we are heading for a global collapse.
 Businesses all around the world are either collapsing or fighting to survive.
-Some people, however, have figured out a way to thrive by successfully reinventing themselves during this global pandemic where it is having such a devastating impact on the economy.
+Some people, however, have figured out a way to thrive during this global collapse by successfully reinventing themselves.

 The novel coronavirus is keeping many businesses closed, and keeping us at home.
 Stay-at-home orders have led to reduced consumer spending, and a dramatic shift in consumer needs.
 Millions of entrepreneurs and freelancers across the globe have been impacted by this economic downturn.